 Horses are social animals and being isolated can lead to them being bored and ultimately stressed.
 The idea is to prevent them from getting bored in the first place rather than trying to reduce their stress after they start suffering from it.
-As they say prevention is always better than cure.
+As they say, prevention is always better than cure.

 Are horse toys a good idea?

 These days we’re all leading busier lives and aren’t able to spend the time with our horses that we were once able to do.
-This has resulted in a rise in popularity of toys dedicated to keeping horses stimulated and occupied.
+This has resulted in a rise in the popularity of toys dedicated to keeping horses stimulated and occupied.
 Horses are also very social animals so if you leave a toy in the paddock they’ll invariably play with it together.
 A quick search on Google will show you literally hundreds of pictures of horses playing football.

-I thought it was a good idea to list not only six of the best ways to stop your from getting but also alternatives to them that you could make at home.
+I thought it was a good idea to list not only six of the best ways to stop your horse from getting but also alternatives to them that you could make at home.